10 Ode Examples to Explore

 8. “Ode on a Grecian Urn” by John Keats

-This poem is made up of five stanzas that are each ten lines long and follow an iambic pentameter meter carefully.
+This poem comprises five stanzas, each ten lines long and follows an iambic pentameter meter carefully.
 They also use an ABABCDE rhyme scheme.

 “Thou still unravish’d bride of quietness,